United Way Partner Agencies (by county)

-Click the counties below for a list of regional partner United Way partner agencies, listed by our county United Way partners:
+Click the link below for a list of regional partner United Way partner agencies, listed by our county United Way partners:

 The United Way partner agencies are those who have applied for United Way funding to support a specific program.
 These programs have been vetted through a United Way community volunteer committee that reviews program effectiveness and fiscal responsibility.